Frequently Asked Questions

 What should I expect at my first appointment?

 At your first appointment, our primary job is to listen to you.
-We'll ask you to share your perspective on the concerns that brought you to therapy.
-We'll ask about your life experiences, family background and current circumstances.
-Together, we'll discuss and create a tentative plan for your therapy sessions.
-We will ask you to complete a few informational forms.
+We’ll ask you to share your perspective on the concerns that brought you to therapy.
+We’ll ask about your life experiences, family background and current circumstances.
+Together, we’ll discuss and create a tentative plan for your therapy sessions.
+We will ask you to review, complete and return a few informational forms prior to your initial appointment.
 For your convenience, we have posted these forms on our Resources & Clinic Forms page.
-You may find it useful to complete these forms at home and bring them to the first appointment.
-Please bring your health insurance card to your first appointment; we will need a copy of your card if you would like us to bill your insurance for our services.

 Please check the biographies on our website to review each clinician’s specialties.
 This will help you select the right clinician for your needs.
 Your insurance company may also have a referral system to direct you to a specific clinician.
 Choosing a clinician is a personal decision.
 If you are uncomfortable with the clinician you begin working with, you may choose to see a different clinician.

 What are your rates?
 Do you have a sliding scale?

 We accept most major insurance plans including HMOs.
 Our rates vary depending on the length of your appointment, the training of your clinician and the service provided.
 We offer a discount to those who choose to pay at the time of service (“out-of-pocket” without involving their insurance company).
 We do not offer a sliding fee scale for our services.

 Will my insurance cover my therapy?

 Our Madison and Dodgeville clinicians are preferred providers for the following: